 The exact optimal screen height will vary from person to person.
 As a general rule of thumb, the top of the computer monitor should be at or slightly below your eye level.
+If you have a laptop, you can also use a laptop stand to adjust the height of your notebook screen to your desired height.
 You essentially should not have to bend or tilt your neck or any other part of your body just to look at your computer screen.
 Doing so can contribute to discomfort and strain and affect your productivity.
 The correct height is also determined by the height of your desk.
 Avoid desks that result in slouching and poor posture.

 Similar to height, the distance of the screen can vary.
 If the monitor is too close, you may end up straining your eyes, while keeping the monitor too far away may make it difficult to read text.
 You generally want to keep the monitor at least an arm’s length away from you, but this also dependent on the size of your monitor.
 For a larger monitor, you may want to push the screen back even farther.
 Adjust as you go until you find your sweet spot.